unlock-protocol/unlock/unlock-protocol.com/blog/unlocking-smart-contracts.md

 }
 ```

 We have to set the address for the Lock to use at some point.
-If you know it when this contract is deployed you can simply assign it in the constructor: However you might also consider a privileged call instead, allowing you to update the Lock in the future if needed.
+If you know it when this contract is deployed you can simply assign it in the constructor.
+However you might also consider a privileged call instead, allowing you to update the Lock in the future if needed.
 Here’s an example of a [MutableLock](https://github.com/HardlyDifficult/unlock-contracts/blob/master/contracts/MutableLock.sol).

 ```
 require(lock.getHasValidKey(msg.sender), 'Purchase a key first!');